SanBen/UnityExtensions/README.md

 # UnityExtensions
-A collections of extension methods for Unity types
+A collection of extension methods for Unity types